A theory of generalised coordinates for stochastic differential equations: Numerical integration via generalised coordinates

 \subsection{Results}

 As expected, the (non-linearised) zigzag method provides extremely accurate trajectories on short time-spans---in virtue of Taylor's theorem---until Taylor expansions blow up.
 The length of this timespan is somewhat inversely related with the amount of non-linearity of the underlying system.
-The surprising finding is that the linearised zigzag method yields trajectories that are almost as accurate and that remain accurate on a longer timespan; in addition to being computationally cheaper, the local linearised method appears to provide reconstructions that are more stable in time.
+The surprising finding is that the linearised zigzag method yields trajectories that are almost as accurate as the exact method and which remain accurate on a longer timespan; in addition to being computationally cheaper, the local linearised method appears to provide reconstructions that are more stable in time.

+By producing Taylor expansions to SDE solutions, these methods are only accurate on relatively short time-intervals.
+We will discuss how these methods could potentially be extended to accurately simulate smooth noise SDEs globally in time in \cref{sec: future directions}.